jhvanderschee/hugobricks/content/en/bricks/quote.md

 title: quote
 ---

-## "Hugobricks is the best theme I ever used!"
+## "Ready to build your next project with Hugobricks?"

-— &nbsp;Everybody out there
+— Lorem ipsum dolor